trungpx/Digital-Image-Processing/README.md

 # Digital-Image-Processing
-Implement the algorithms, transforms for image without any built-in function matlab...\n This module show the practices of image processing by manually coding the matlab functions for each algorithm.
+*Implement the algorithms, transforms for image without any built-in function matlab...*
+This module show the practices of image processing by manually coding the matlab functions for each algorithm.